thesp0nge/dawnscanner/doc/dawn_1_0_announcement.md

 ## Linkedin announcement

+### version 1.0.5

+@dawnscanner version 1.0.5 is out.
+You can read the announcement here: http://dawn.codesake.com/blog/announce-codesake-dawn-v1-0-5-released/
+Codesake::Dawn v1.0.5 introduces 2 newly released CVE bullettins: CVE-2014-006 and CVE-2014-2322 about a MitM Spoofing Weakness in rbovirt gem and command injection in arabic prawn gem.
+Codesake::Dawk supports Sinatra, Padrino and Ruby on Rails MVC frameworks out of the box.

+$ gem install codesake-dawn
+$ have fun

 ### version 1.0.4

 @dawnscanner version 1.0.4 is out.
 You can read the announcement here: http://dawn.codesake.com/blog/announce-codesake-dawn-v1-0-4-released/
 Codesake::Dawn v1.0.4 introduces 10 security checks backported from upcoming version 1.1.x and released in the latest months.
 Now the knowledge base has 152 security checks.
-Codesake::Dawk supports Sinatra, Padrin and Ruby on Rails MVC frameworks out of the box.
+Codesake::Dawk supports Sinatra, Padrino and Ruby on Rails MVC frameworks out of the box.

 $ gem install codesake-dawn
 $ have fun